These four core masculine virtues led me from hoping my wife would die in her sleep to creating YouTube videos about marriage together.

 Why was it so hard to have the life I wanted?

 I’ve always been the sole breadwinner while my wife homeschooled our six children from preschool to graduation.
-I had a lot of pride in my ability to provide in this way.
+I took a lot of pride in my ability to provide in this way.

 I was also a leader in a local faith community.
 My neighbors and community sought me out for help, advice, guidance, and answers, and I was good at giving those things and was known for it.

-People told me I was a great husband and father, including my wife, on infrequent occasions (and usually in a card).
+People told me I was a great husband and father, including my wife, on infrequent occasions (usually in a card).

 There was just one major problem.